Terms and Policies

 - appropriate suitability checks will be carried out

-It is the responsibility of staff and homestay to disclose cases of abuse or allegations of abuse to Amelia Glenn who, as Accommodation and Welfare Officer, is the designated Child Safeguarding Officer at St Peter’s School of English.
+It is the responsibility of staff and homestay to disclose cases of abuse or allegations of abuse to Amelia Glenn who, as Accommodation and Welfare Officer, is the Designated Safeguarding Lead at St Peter’s School of English.
 It is imperative that this is done without delay.

 It is not for staff or homestay to decide whether or not a suspicion or allegation is true.
 All suspicions or allegations of abuse must be taken seriously.

-If anyone has suspicions, they should contact the designated Child Safeguarding Officer in confidence.
+If anyone has suspicions, they should contact the Designated Safeguarding Lead in confidence.
 If a child or young person starts to talk to the staff member directly, they should allow that person to disclose and should allow them to continue talking following the guidelines below.
-They should then see the designated Child Protection Officer in confidence.
+They should then see the Designated Safeguarding Lead in confidence.